swclabs/swix/internal/README.md

   Service -- interface --> Controller
   Service -- interface --> Handler
-  Domain --> Handler
-  Domain --> Controller

 ```

 ## Key Folder

-[`domain`](./domain/) : This is the first layer in clean architecture, where data types for other layers are described
+[`domain`](./core/domain/) : This is the first layer in clean architecture, where data types for other layers are described

-[`repo`](./repo/): This is the second layer of the architecture, where queries to the database are processed.
+[`repo`](./core/repo/): This is the second layer of the architecture, where queries to the database are processed.

-[`service`](./service/): This is the third layer of the architecture, where the business logic of the application is implemented.
+[`service`](./core/service/): This is the third layer of the architecture, where the business logic of the application is implemented.

 ## Attention